Status of online retail in 2024

-On the one hand, it led to a drop in revenue for small and medium businesses and the closure of some of them.
-The survey conducted by PNAS showed that 43% out of 5,800 of the companies belonging to a small business referral network Alignable, temporarily closed down their businesses.
-Most of all, the coronavirus affected trade, art, entertainment, catering, and the hotel business.
+On the one hand, it led to a drop in revenue for small and medium businesses and the shutdown of some of them.
+The survey conducted by PNAS showed that 43% out of 5,800 companies belonging to a small business referral network Alignable temporarily closed down.
+Most of all the coronavirus affected trade, art, entertainment, catering, and hospitality businesses.

-On the other hand, "online" saved the business from a total drop.
-The survey by Searchnode: 90% of the entrepreneurs surveyed saw an increase in online sales during a lockdown, and the increase was over 100% in 50 percent of cases.
-In particular, sales at Walmart grew by 97%.
-Online sales at BestBuy showed more impressive growth: 255% in the period between the second quarter to July 18.
-Amazon's online and traditional retail sales increased by 40% and accounted for $ 88.9 billion.
+On the other hand, the internet saved the business from a total crash.
+The survey by SearchNode indicates that 90% of the entrepreneurs surveyed saw an increase in online sales during the lockdown, and the increase was over 100% in 50 percent of cases.
+In particular, Walmart sales grew by 97%.
+BestBuy online sales had an even more impressive growth: 255% in the period between the second quarter and July 18.
+Amazon online and traditional retail sales increased by 40% and accounted for 88.9 billion dollars.

-As time passes by, the pandemic conditions dated 2020 became our new normal.
+As time passed by, the pandemic conditions have become our new normal.
 Online retail keeps growing as if nothing happened.
 According to Statista, the overall income of online shops in 2021 reached 5 trillion dollars, including 3,5 trillion from mobile purchases.
-The future seems to be bright, too: 2022 will bring 5,5 trillion to brands, and the year 2025 is anticipated to generate 7 trillion dollars.
+The future seems to be bright, too: the year 2025 is anticipated to generate 7 trillion dollars.

-There are several trends that can describe online sales and user behavior over the past 2 years:
+There are several trends that describe online sales and user behavior over the past years: